takanori-fujiwara/ulca/README.md

 ### Requirements
 * Python3 (latest), pymanopt (https://github.com/pymanopt/pymanopt)
-* Note: Tested on macOS Big Sur and Ubuntu 20.04 LTS with Python 3.9 and Google Chrome.
+* Note: Tested on macOS Big Sur, Ubuntu 20.04 LTS, and Windows 10 with Python 3.9/3.10 and Google Chrome.

 ### Setup
-* Install pymanopt from the github repository (DO NOT use pip3 install pymanopt)
+* Install pymanopt from the github repository (<span style="color:#ff8888">DO NOT use pip3 install pymanopt</span>: this pip released ver is quite old.)

   * Download/Clone the repository from https://github.com/pymanopt/pymanopt

   * Move to the downloaded repository, then:

-    `pip3 install .`
+    `rm pyproject.toml`

+    `python3 -m pip install .` or `python -m pip install .`

+    * Note: the remove command is used because the installation with pyproject.toml does not work well now.

 * Install manopt_dr, ulca, and ulca_ui